erikkristoferanderson/ekand.github.io/README.md

 Hello and welcome to my blog!
-This repository contains all of the information, but the prettier presentation of the blog is live at [ekand.github.io](ekand.github.io).
+This repository contains of the information, but the prettier presentation of the blog is live at [https://ekand.github.io](https://ekand.github.io).

 Below is some boilerplate information about